aheckmann/node-ses/README.md

 The `sendEmail` method transports your message to the AWS SES service.
-If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is directly the _Error_ element of aws error response.
+If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is direct presentation of the _Error_ element of aws error response.

 See [Error Handling](#error-handling) section below for details on the structure of returned errors.